CosmWasm/docs-deprecated/docs/02-getting-started/05-interact-with-contract.md

 # (since we didn't implement any valid QueryMsg, we just get a parse error back)
 ```

-Once we have the funds in the escrow, let us try to release them.
-First, failing to do so with a key that is not the
+Once we have the funds in the escrow, we can try to release them.
+If we try with a key that's not the arbiter it should fail.
+If we use the correct key, the funds will be released.
-verifier, then using the proper key to release.

 ```shell
 # execute fails if wrong person